 Certification/Registration of SIRT members

 In New Zealand, the Health Practitioners Competency Assurance Bill (2003) stipulates that all health practitioners must demonstrate their competence in order to be issued an Annual Practicing Certificate.
-In order to fulfil this requirement, IVF Scientists are required to be registered by the New Zealand Institute of Medical Laboratory Science (NZIMLS).
+In order to fulfil this requirement, IVF Scientists are required to be registered by the Medical Sciences Council of New Zealand.

 In contrast in Australia, there are no legislative requirements for IVF Scientists to be registered or certified.
 However SIRT members have long been calling for improved professional recognition of IVF scientists in Australia, and therefore the development of a certification scheme was prioritised by the SIRT committee.
 As a first step, SIRT developed a SIRT Competency Scheme in 2017 (see below), with the aim of promoting an independent national scheme in the long-term.
 This aim has now finally been realised.